jonnysp/Map/README.md

 # Map
-Adds a Googlemap to Contao 4
+Adds a Titlemap to Contao 4